-This homemade Pumpkin Butter is a tasty topping for toast, baked goods, and even to swirl into a yogurt parfait.
+This homemade Pumpkin Butter is a fun and tasty topping for toast, baked goods, and even to swirl into a yogurt parfait.
 I love it because it’s delicious, but also simple and inexpensive to make at home.
+If you’ve come across the jars of fancy pumpkin butter at the store, you know they can be a bit pricey.
 And you can not only save some money by making pumpkin butter yourself, but you can also customize the flavors to your liking.
 And if you love homemade spreads that are full of fall flavors, check out my recipe for the Easiest Homemade Apple Butter!

 I have to confess, I am a lover of all things pumpkin.
 I loved pumpkin way back before it was cool, well before pumpkin spice everything flooded the grocery store shelves every fall.
 And I love to use pumpkin puree throughout the year.
 So you’re as likely to find me pulling a can of pumpkin puree out of my pantry to make a loaf of pumpkin bread in June as in October.